 Located on the western shore of the Chesapeake Bay, Virginia’s Northern Neck region is bordered by the Potomac River on the north and the Rappahannock River on the south.
-The waterways of the Northern Neck are home to numerous family-owned oyster farms that make up regions 4 and 5 of the Virginia Oyster Trail, ten wineries of the Chesapeake Bay Wine Trail, and other oyster trail locations and events that provide local merroir-terroir experience.
+The waterways of the Northern Neck are home to numerous family-owned oyster farms that make up regions 4 and 5 of the Virginia Oyster Trail, eight wineries of the Chesapeake Bay Wine Trail, and other oyster trail locations and events that provide local merroir-terroir experience.

 Situated on a private peninsula in the charming town of Irvington, the Tides Inn is the wine and brine gem of the region.
 Here, guests can experience the intersection of the Chesapeake Bay Wine Trail and the Virginia Oyster Trail by participating in the Virginia Oyster Academy.
 The Academy offers a hands-on merroir-terroir educational experience that includes an overview of Virginia aquaculture history and ecology, culinary demonstration, a one-hour harvest excursion with a local waterman and of course an oyster tasting.

-The Chesapeake restaurant at the Inn boasts an extensive list of over two dozen Virginia wines to pair with local oysters raw, roasted, fried or Rockefeller style.
+The Chesapeake restaurant at the Inn boasts an extensive list of over two dozen Virginia wines to pair with local oysters raw, roasted, fried, or Rockefeller-style.
 The Linden Hardscrabble Chardonnay would pair beautifully with creamy, mineral flavors of the Rappahannock diploid oysters cultivated in nearby waters.
 A must visit for a true Virginia Merroir-Terroir experience.

 Dog & Oyster Winery—Irvington